Prostate cancer screening & diagnosis at a glance

 - Because of ongoing concerns about the benefits versus the limits and risks of screening, the American Cancer Society recommends that patients discuss this with their physicians and evaluate their options before undergoing screening.

 What is prostate cancer screening & diagnosis?

-Screening for any cancer attempts to identify the presence of the disease before any symptoms appear.
+Prostate cancer screening, like screenings for any cancer, attempts to identify the presence of the disease before any symptoms appear.
 This usually means the cancer detected is in an early stage and will respond better to treatment.

 Doctors give a patient a diagnosis of prostate cancer when they are certain it is present, which can only be determined through a biopsy of suspected cancerous tissue.
 A laboratory must identify the presence, or absence, of prostate cancer in the tissue sample.